chaynHQ/bloom-frontend/README.md

 ### Storyblok CMS

-Content is delivered by [Storyblok](https://www.storyblok.com/), a headless CMS that allows the team to edit and preview content as it would appear in the app, before publishing changes. .
+Content is delivered by [Storyblok](https://www.storyblok.com/), a headless CMS that allows the team to edit and preview content as it would appear in the app, before publishing changes.
+Some pages are fully flexible, using [pages/[slug].tsx](/pages/[slug].tsx) to dynamically render components.
 Stricter pages such as Course and Session pages, or pages with a mix of custom functionality and changing content, are handled in custom pages and components e.g. [/courses/[slug].tsx](pages/courses/[slug].tsx).

 **Courses structure**